DimitriGeelen/lan-scanner-tool/README.md

-# LAN Scanner Tool v2.0
+# LAN Scanner Tool v3.0

-A powerful C# application that scans a local area network subnet, retrieves hostnames, and exports the results to a CSV file.
+A powerful C# application that scans a local area network subnet, retrieves hostnames, detects open ports, identifies running services, and exports the results to a CSV file.
 The tool features both a command-line interface and a web-based UI.

 ## Features

-- **Scan Capabilities**:
+- **Network Scanning**:
   - Scans an entire subnet (e.g., 192.168.1.0/24) for active hosts
   - Automatically installs Nmap if not present on the system
   - Uses Nmap for efficient and accurate host discovery